Under Modi govt plan, sanitation workers’ daughters turn smart cabbies in Delhi

 A wind of change is quietly blowing in Delhi and is set to reach some of India’s other big cities soon with the Narendra Modi government trying to tweak an age old caste narrative, and improve lives trapped in extreme poverty and widespread discrimination.

-“Collecting someone’s excreta in a bucket, and carrying it away on your head is the worst job in the world.
+In Tigdi Camp, one of the largest JJ clusters in Delhi, Malini sets out for her driving class, walking through a labyrinth of small, dilapidated houses.“Collecting someone’s excreta in a bucket, and carrying it away on your head is the worst job in the world.
 My mother did it with her head covered in a veil.
 I hope to bring some dignity to our lives.
 I can exercise choice.
 She could not,” says the beaming 20-year-old as she gets into the car.

 A wind of change is quietly blowing in Delhi and is set to reach some of India’s other big cities soon with the Narendra Modi government trying to tweak an age old caste narrative, and improve lives trapped in extreme poverty and widespread discrimination.